donhector/ansible-homelab/README.md

 This repo contains Ansible code for managing my home machines

-The general folder structure can be created with"
+The general folder structure can be created with:

 ```bash
 mkdir -p inventories/{production,staging}/{group_vars/group1,host_vars}